Born This Way (album): Accolades

 Born This Way was included in several year-end lists by music critics and publications.
-Rolling Stone, in their list of the 50 Best Albums of 2011, ranked it at sixth place, writing "none of Gaga's previous exercises in musical plussizing prepared us for this kind of anything-goes extravagance".
-The Guardian, in their list of the best albums of 2011, listed Born This Way at 31st.
+Rolling Stone, in their list of the 50 Best Albums of 2011, ranked it at sixth place, writing "none of Gaga's previous exercises in musical plussizing prepared us for this kind of anything-goes extravagance".The Guardian, in their list of the best albums of 2011, listed Born This Way at 31st.
 Slant Magazine ranked the album as the third best of 2011 in their list of The 25 Best Albums of 2011, calling it a "magnum opus", and describing it as a "sincere ode to the bedazzled hearts of outsiders past and present".
 Furthermore, MTV ranked it as the tenth best album of 2011, claiming it is the "first multi-national, multi-hyphenate, multi-sexual pop album of our time", and called it "her grandest mission statement to date".
 Claiming that through the album, Gaga "thinks pop can still move policy, and she might be right", and describing the record as the "biggest pop album" of 2011, Spin listed Born This Way as the 29th best album of the year, as well as the best pop album of the year.
 Digital Spy included Born This Way in their 25 Best Albums of 2011 list, at fifth place, while the Daily Record ranked it at seventeenth out of twenty, commenting on Gaga having gone "full-scale European underground electro disco".

 Aside from critic polls, the album received Grammy Award nominations for the 54th Annual Grammy Awards in 2012, including Album of the Year, Best Pop Album and Best Pop Solo Performance ("You and I").
 Being her third consecutive Grammy nomination for Album of the Year, Gaga is the first artist since British rock band The Beatles to receive three consecutive nominations in the category.
 Additionally, the album was nominated in the category of Favorite Pop/Rock Album at the American Music Awards of 2011, losing to Adele's 21.
 However, Born This Way beat out 21 at the 38th People's Choice Awards, taking home Favorite Album.
 At the 2012 Japan Gold Disc Awards, Born This Way won Western Album of the Year and Best 3 Western Albums.
-In 2012, Rolling Stones called Born This Way the 11th greatest album of all time by a female artist.
+In 2012, Rolling Stone called Born This Way the 11th greatest album of all time by a female artist.
 The same publication later included it in their 2020 update of the 500 Greatest Albums of All Time, on the 484th spot.
-It was Gaga's only entry on the list.
-The album was ranked number 1 on NMEs list of The 10 Most Pretentious Albums Ever.
+The album was ranked number 1 on NME's list of The 10 Most Pretentious Albums Ever.
+Rolling Stone ranked the album at number 82 in its 2025 list of the "250 Greatest Albums of the 21st Century So Far".